followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onRowUpdating.md

 <!--/shortDescription-->

 <!--fullDescription-->
-To cancel row updating, assign **true** to the **cancel** field of the handler parameter.
-To perform an asynchronous action before updating the row, assign a [jQuery.Promise](http://api.jquery.com/Types/#Promise) to the **cancel** field.
-The row will be updated once the Deferred object of this Promise is resolved.
+You can cancel row updating by setting the handler parameter's **cancel** field to **true**.
+This field also accepts a Promise ([jQuery](http://api.jquery.com/Types/#Promise) or [native](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)), which enables you to perform an asynchronous action before a row is updated.

 [note] In batch [editing mode]({basewidgetpath}/Configuration/editing/#mode), if several rows are to be updated, this handler will be executed for each row individually.
 <!--/fullDescription-->